Legal and regulatory information

 Professional indemnity insurance

-Our professional indemnity insurance is provided by Hiscox Insurance Company Ltd. Their registered address is 1 Great St. Helens, London, EC3A 6HX.
-Our limit of indemnity is £500,000 for any single claim.
+Our professional indemnity insurance is provided by Jelf Insurance Brokers Ltd. Their registered address is Tower Place West, Tower Place, London, E3CR 5BU.
+Our limit of indemnity is £1,000,000 for any single claim.
 We have worldwide cover, excluding claims brought in USA and Canada.

 Complaints can be made by contacting us.
 In the event of you not being satisfied by our response, you may also bring the matter to the attention of the Chartered Institute of Taxation or the Institute of Chartered Accountants in England and Wales.
 Details of any other dispute resolution procedure applicable to an engagement will be contained in the standard Terms of Business